Corruption in Afghanistan

 The Afghan National Police (ANP) are a big part of the corruption problem.
 Most Afghans view the country's police forces as corrupt.
 A recent annual poll conducted by the United Nations reveals that over half of Afghans see the national police as corrupt.

 Karzai and Corruption.
 Almost no one is more corrupt than President Karzai.
-Although he will make passionate speaches about how corruption needs to be eliminated he continues to be the most corrupt official in Afghanistan.
-In addition, he condemns U.S. efforts to reduce corruption as an attempt to meddle in Afghan soveriegn affairs.
+Although he will make passionate speeches about how corruption needs to be eliminated he continues to be the most corrupt official in Afghanistan.
+In addition, he condemns U.S. efforts to reduce corruption as an attempt to meddle in Afghan sovereign affairs.
 On the rare occasion that an Afghan official does try to fight corruption he will find himself quickly dismissed (fired) by Karzai.
 5.

 Website - I Paid a Bribe.
 Perhaps one way to help stem the plague of corruption in Afghanistan is to follow the example of some anti-corruption activists in India and Kenya.
 They have published websites where citizens can share their experiences with bribery.
 See www.ipaidabribe.or.ke and www.ipaidabribe.com8.